-The Testbed facilities are housed on the first floor of an Art Deco Style house (Fig. 1) near the town center of Wiener Neustadt.
-The Testbed and briefing rooms are situated on 150 m, which also include the secretariat and break rooms.
+The Testbed Centre is housed on the first floor of an Art Deco Style house (Fig. 1) near the town center of Wiener Neustadt.
+The Testbed and briefing rooms are situated on 150 m2 including the secretariat and break rooms.

-2. Operations
+2 Operations